sascha-schieferdecker/TYPO3-instagram/README.md

 |----------|------------------------------------------------------------------------------------------------------------------------------------------|
 | notify   | Optional: Get notified via email if a CURL error occurs (e.g. if instagram blocks your requests).
 Commaseparated email list is provided. |
 | post-url   | Apify Endpoint for Posts                                                                                                                 |

+### Output

+You can use the `tx_instagram_pi1` plugin to render the output of the extension in a page.
+There also is a plugin `tx_instagram_json` for JSON output, rather hacky, but working.

+The difference in the JSON output vs. calling apify directly is that the plugin uses the locally stored displayUrl and videoUrl if possible.

 ### HTML output modification